Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 To append a line to an existing file (or create a new file if it doesn't already exist), use:

 `echo >><filename> <expression>, <expression>, ...`

+To append to a file without adding a newline character at the end, so that multiple echo commands can be used to build a single long line, use the following (supported in firmware 3.5beta2 and later):

+`echo >>><filename> <expression>, <expression>, ...`

 There must be no spaces between the > or >> symbol and \<filename>.
 The default folder for the file is /sys.